 Jacques Esterhuizen is an Engineering Institute of Technology graduate from South Africa, who earned his 52810WA - Advanced Diploma of Mechanical Engineering in 2017.
-However, he has wanted to be an engineer ever since he was a child.

 “I was always interested in engineering from a very young age.
 I would disassemble and assemble equipment all the time.
 My father was an electrician, a superintendent and building contractor — he was the one to expose me to the industry.”

 After completing high school, Jacques went on to the University of Stellenbosch and completed a four-year Bachelor of Engineering (with Honors) in Electronic Engineering in 1992.
 Soon after, he began working in the water industry and was exposed to the automation technology involved.